 We would also love to have feedback from people who use our garments so please contact us whether the feedback is positive or not.
 We want to ensure that we are meeting your needs.

-We exhibited at the London 2016 Alzheimer’s Show and received great feedback from occupational therapists, carers, charities and many others.
+We exhibited at the London 2016 Alzheimer’s Show and the Manchester Alzheimer's show in 2017 and received great feedback from occupational therapists, carers, charities and many others.

 Barbara is also available to present talks on dementia and caring for our mother.
 She has given talks to groups of the Catholic Women's League, the Women's Institute and Dementia Support groups.
 Talks can be tailored to your needs.
-She is also a Dementia Champion and is very happy to come and deliver the Dementia Friends one hour information session.
+She is also currently the Chair of the Tameside and Glossop Dementia Action Alliance and a Dementia Champion and is very happy to come and deliver the Dementia Friends one hour information session.
 See more information about this here.

 Email – firstname.lastname@example.org